 The unaudited pro forma condensed combined financial statement for the year ended December 31, 2004 is based on the audited financial statements of each of Allscripts and A4 incorporated by reference in this prospectus supplement.
 The unaudited pro forma condensed combined financial statements as of and for the nine months ended September 30, 2005 are based on the unaudited financial statements of each of Allscripts and A4 incorporated by reference in this prospectus supplement.
-The unaudited pro forma condensed combined financial statements give effect to this offering, the application of net proceeds therefrom, the A4 Acquisition and the assumptions and adjustments described in the accompanying notes, as if each had occurred on January 1, 2004 in the case of the unaudited pro forma condensed combined statement of operations and September 30, 2005 in the case of balance sheet data.
-The unaudited pro forma condensed combined financial statements give effect to the sale of 7,300,000 shares of our common stock in this offering and our receipt of approximately \$117.8 million of net proceeds, based on an assumed public offering price of \$17.11 per share (which was the last reported sale price of our common stock on the Nasdaq National Market on February 9, 2006) and after deducting underwriting discounts and commissions and estimated expenses of this offering payable by us, as described under "Use of Proceeds."
-This offering is not conditioned upon the consummation of the A4 Acquisition.
-We can not assure you that the A4 Acquisition will be consummated on the terms described herein or at all.
+The unaudited pro forma condensed combined financial statements give effect to this offering, the application of net proceeds therefrom, the IDX stock repurchase, the A4 Acquisition, and the assumptions and adjustments described in the accompanying notes, as if each had occurred on January 1, 2004 in the case of the unaudited pro forma condensed combined statement of operations and September 30, 2005 in the case of balance sheet data.
+The unaudited pro forma condensed combined financial statements give effect to the sale of 7,300,000 shares of our common stock in this offering and our receipt of approximately \$122.2 million of net proceeds, based on the public offering price of \$17.75 per share and after deducting underwriting discounts and commissions and estimated expenses of this offering payable by us, as described under "Use of Proceeds."
+The unaudited pro forma condensed combined financial statements give effect to the repurchase of 1,250,000 shares of our common stock from IDX for an aggregate purchase price of \$21.1 million, based on a price per share of \$16.86 which is 95% of the public offering price per share in this offering (the net price per share we will receive in this offering) of \$17.75.
+This offering is not conditioned upon the consummation of the A4 Acquisition or the IDX stock repurchase.
+We cannot assure you that the A4 Acquisition or the IDX stock repurchase will be consummated on the terms described herein or at all.